tedneward/Azgaarnoth/Creatures/Yugoloths.md

 >***Magic Resistance.*** The mezzoloth has advantage on saving throws against spells and other magical effects.
 >
 >***Magic Weapons.*** The mezzoloth's weapon attacks are magical.
 >
+>***Summon Yugoloth (1/Day).*** The yugoloth chooses what to summon and attempts a magical summoning.
+A mezzoloth has a 30 percent chance of summoning one mezzoloth.
+A summoned yugoloth appears in an unoccupied space within 60 feet of its summoner, does as it pleases (unless its summoner is an ultroloth, in which case it acts as an ally of its summoner), and can't summon other yugoloths.
+The summoned yugoloth remains for 1 minute, until it or its summoner dies, or until its summoner takes a bonus action to dismiss it.
+>
 >#### Actions
 >***Multiattack.*** The mezzoloth makes two attacks: one with its claws and one with its trident.